 - Pioneer Video Tutorials: We pulled several public power communication best practice videos together for you.
-Grab a up of coffee, find a topic you’re interested in and press play.
+Grab a cup of coffee, find a topic you’re interested in, and press play.

 - Adobe Summit: Digital Experience Conference.
 Streams live March 31, 2020.
 The event would have been held in Las Vegas, Nevada, but canceled due to Covid-19.
-Register to watch it online for free.
+Register to watch the Adobe summit online for free.

 - IBM Think 2020: This May 5, 2020, event was slated to happen in San Francisco, California.
 Covid-19 precautions mean you can attend from the comfort of home.
-Register for a free pass.
+Register for a free pass to IBM Think 2020.